HwWobbe/WipHww/README.md

 ## 2023 quickLinks
 * use more Heeadings and their implicit ToC
 * [2023's anticipated challenges](https://github.com/HwWobbe/WipHww/blob/main/6.0%20Conclusions.md#challenges)
-  * EdD summary creation will be more demanding as sopporting material
+  * EdD summary creation will be more demanding as supporting material
     * a second project may be helpful
     * the amalgamation will trigger CRA notification
     * should BOAST be considered - especially in a 5 year view?